ACharbonneau/zealous-octo-tanuki/README.md

 2. Change hardcoded file paths in 1_PrepRawData.sh and 3_LaunchBuild.sh, if necessary
 3. Run script 1_PrepRawData.qsub, from the main directory.

-> bash zealous-octo-tanuki/1_PrepRawData.qsub
+> qsub zealous-octo-tanuki/1_PrepRawData.qsub

 When that has completely finished:

 4. Run script 2_MappingRate.qsub, from the main directory

-> qsub bash zealous-octo-tanuki/2_MappingRate.qsub
+> qsub zealous-octo-tanuki/2_MappingRate.qsub

 ## Files